abdulaziz-commits/cfs-2.0/README.md

 # CFS 2.0: Causal Consistency Framework
+## What is CFS 2.0?

+CFS 2.0 is a causal consistency framework for cognitive flow control that integrates temporal structuring and network-based validation to ensure stable and fair outcomes in knowledge systems.

 # CFS 2.0

 **CFS 2.0: Cognitive Flow Control Through Deep Penetration and Temporal Causal Structuring**